 The Moroccan Cuisine:

-Cuisine is one of the richest and most diverse aspects of Moroccan traditions, since it is affected by Berber, Arab, Sub-Saharan and Mediterranean influences.
-The Moroccan Tajine, being one of the most important Moroccan dishes, in a slow cooked stew served with meat, vegetables and nuts.
+Cuisine is one of the richest and most diverse aspects of Moroccan traditions, since it is an amalgam of Berber, Arab, Sub-Saharan and Mediterranean influences.
+The Moroccan Tajine, being one of the most important Moroccan dishes, in a slow cooked stew that they serve with meat, vegetables and nuts.
 But the most iconic Moroccan dish can’t be anything other than the world-famous Couscous that locals religiously have for lunch every Friday.
-An Honorable mention goes to the Moroccan Tanjia, originating from the city of Marrakech, which is another slow cooked meat based dish dearly loved by Moroccans.
+An Honorable mention goes to the Moroccan Tanjia, originating from the city of Marrakech, which is another slow cooked meat based dish that Moroccans love.

 You should note that Moroccans love to eat using their hands, accompanying their meals by bread, salads and marinated olives.
 Finally, it would be a shame to talk about Moroccan cuisine in a traditions context and not bring up the staple that’s found in every Moroccan household: Mint tea!
 This drink holds a deeper meaning in Moroccans’ hearts, as it could be served to guests as a sign of hospitality, or during social gatherings and celebrations.